Toyosu Fish Market: The 2025 Traveler’s Guide To The Tuna Auction

 They focus on just a few major cities in Japan and collaborate with local artisans and masters to share their craft and culture with visitors.

-There are so many other cool experiences on their site, like their Kintsugi class in Tokyo where you learn the art of repairing traditional ceramics with silver or gold, miso making in Osaka or forging your own knife in Kyoto with one of Japan’s few active swordsmiths.
+There are so many other cool experiences on their site, like their Kintsugi class in Tokyo where you learn the art of repairing traditional ceramics with silver or gold, miso making in Osaka or forging your own knife in Kyoto with one of Japan’s few remaining active swordsmiths.

 I highly recommend checking out the site if you’re planning a visit to Japan.